Once (film)

 romantic musical drama film written and directed by John Carney.
 The film stars Glen Hansard and Markéta Irglová as two struggling musicians in Dublin, Ireland.
 Hansard and Irglová had previously performed music as the Swell Season, and composed and performed the film's original songs.

 Once spent years in development with the Irish Film Board and was made for a budget of €112,000.
 It was a commercial success, earning substantial per-screen box office averages in the United States, and received acclaim from critics.
 It received awards including the 2007 Independent Spirit Award for Best Foreign Film.
-Hansard and Irglová's song "Falling Slowly" won the 2008 Academy Award for Best Original Song, and the soundtrack received a Grammy Award nomination.
+Hansard and Irglová's song "Falling Slowly" won the 2008 Academy Award for Best Original Song (making Irglova the youngest person to win an Oscar in a non-acting category), and the soundtrack received a Grammy Award nomination.
 The film has also been adapted into a successful stage musical.

 Plot

-A thirty-something busker (Guy) performs with his guitar on Grafton Street, Dublin only for his performance to be interrupted when he chases a man who steals his money.
-Lured by his music, a young Czech flower seller (Girl) talks to him about his songs.
+A thirty-something busker (Guy) performs with his guitar on Grafton Street, Dublin, but his performance is interrupted when he chases a man who steals his money.
+Lured by his music, a 19-year-old Czech magazine and flower seller (Girl) talks to him about his songs.
 Delighted to learn that he repairs hoovers, Girl asks Guy to fix hers.
 The next day Girl returns with her broken vacuum and tells him she is also a musician.

 At a music store where Girl usually plays piano, Guy teaches her one of his songs ("Falling Slowly"); they sing and play together.
 He invites her to his father's shop, and on the bus home musically answers Girl's question about what his songs are about: a long-time girlfriend who cheated on him, then left ("Broken Hearted Hoover Fixer Sucker Guy").

 At the shop, Guy introduces Girl to his father and takes her to his room, but when he asks her to stay the night, she gets upset and leaves.
 The next day, they reconcile and spend the week writing, rehearsing and recording songs.
 Girl writes the lyrics for one of Guy's songs ("If You Want Me"), singing to herself while walking down the street; at a party, people perform impromptu (including "Gold").